SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 Compared with blow-ups for the Navier–Stokes equations, the mechanism of blow-ups in particle systems of the kind treated in Example \ref{ex1_multi} is much better understood \cite{CP,CPZ,FJ,FT,JL}.
 That said, as was noted in \cite{FJ}, at the time of writing of their article there was still a substantial gap between (i) the drift singularities that the general theory of SDEs with singular drifts could handle and (ii) the even stronger singularities they themselves had to treat.
 One of the purposes of the present work, together with \cite{KiS_sharp, Ki_multi, KiS_feller}, is to close this gap:

-i.e.\,to bring the general theory of SDEs ``up to the task'' so that it can handle blow ups.
-See, in particular, Section \ref{wfb_sect} where we demonstrate how the weak well-posedness of the finite-particle Keller-Segel SDE in $\mathbb R^{2N}$ can, in principle, be reached from an earlier result in \cite{KiS_brownian} on SDEs with general drifts.
+i.e.\,to bring the general theory of SDEs ``up to the task'' so that it can handle blow-ups.
+See, in particular, Appendix \ref{wfb_sect} where we demonstrate how the weak well-posedness of the finite-particle Keller-Segel SDE in $\mathbb R^{2N}$ can be reached from an earlier result in \cite{KiS_brownian} on SDEs with general drifts, albeit at the moment under additional rather restrictive conditions of the strength of attraction.
 Interestingly, the path that leads to this passes through non-local operators (Theorem \ref{thm_wfb} and Corollary \ref{cor1}).

 The same connection \eqref{conn} was already pursued by Krylov and Röckner \cite{KR}, but with a different interaction kernel: its attractive part can be extremely singular, but it is always dominated on average (not pointwise) by the repulsive part, so no blow-up occurs.